 Safety Systems

-Insurers look at your health and safety systems, training records, and safety equipment.
-Roofers with documented safety plans, fall arrest systems, and regular training may access better premiums.
+Insurers evaluate your height-safety systems, training records and safety equipment.
+Roofers with documented safe work method statements, fall arrest systems and regular toolbox talks may access better rates.

 📍

-Where you operate affects your premium.
-Roofers in high-wind areas (Wellington, exposed coastal regions) or areas with frequent severe weather events may face higher premiums.
+Where you operate affects pricing.
+Roofers in cyclone-prone regions (northern Queensland, northern WA) or areas with frequent severe storms may face higher premiums due to increased weather-related claims.

 Real-World Insurance Scenarios for Roofers

-These common scenarios illustrate why the right insurance matters for roofing businesses.
+These common situations illustrate why appropriate insurance matters for roofing businesses.

 Worker Falls Through a Roof

-An employee steps on a fragile roof section during a re-roofing job and falls through into the room below, suffering serious injuries requiring hospital admission and months of rehabilitation.
+An employee steps on a fragile roof section during a re-roofing job and falls through into the room below, suffering serious injuries requiring hospitalisation and months of rehabilitation.

-• Workers compensation covers the immediate medical costs and loss of earnings for the employee
+• Workers compensation covers the medical bills, rehabilitation and lost wages for the employee

-• Statutory liability covers fines and legal costs if Safe Work Australia investigates - which is almost certain for a fall-through incident
+• Statutory liability covers fines and legal costs if the state WHS regulator investigates - which is almost certain for a fall-through incident

-• WorkSafe fines for height-safety failures in roofing can exceed $500,000
+• Penalties for height-safety failures in roofing can exceed $500,000 under state WHS legislation

 Leaking Roof Causes Interior Damage